How is this a Model School?

 Is this school really non-denominational?

 Yes, because we do not function as a religious school.
 There are no religious rituals.
-By focussing on universal values which are common to all religions, the school promotes unity of faiths.
+By focusing on universal values, which are common to all religions, the college promotes unity of faith.

 What about student discipline?

-The five human values of love, truth, right conduct, peace and non-violence are the principles on which the student discipline and welfare policies are formulated.
-Within these guidelines students are required to abide by the school’s rules and expectations and to follow the directions of teachers and other people with authority delegated by the school.
-Where disciplinary action is required penalties imposed vary according to the nature of the breach of discipline and a student’s prior behaviour.
+The five human values of love, truth, right conduct, peace and non-violence are the principles on which student discipline and welfare policies are formulated.
+Within these guidelines students are required to abide by the college’s rules and expectations and to follow the directions of teachers and other people with authority delegated by the college.
+Where disciplinary action is required, penalties imposed vary according to the nature of the breach of discipline and a student’s prior behaviour.
 Corporal punishment is not permitted under any circumstances.

-The full text of the school’s discipline policy and associated procedures is provided to members of the school community through the Parent handbook.
+The full text of the college’s discipline policy and associated procedures is provided to members of the college community through the Parent handbook.